dangerous-tac0s/pm3_documentation/FLEX_FORMATS.md

 | Wide         | Highest      | Long         | Omni                           | Scalpel      |

 #### Durability and Placement
-The name "flex" is to differentiate them from their rigid, x-series counterparts.
+The name "flex" is to differentiate them from their rigid x-series counterparts.
 Placement of these devices in an area where the body is subject flexion should be avoided--especially with narrow flex devices.
 Placement of these devices over bone is fine--unlike with an x-series.

 ---
 ### Back to: